Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 6, 2025

 - Consulting with other professionals

-You won’t always be working under the direct supervision of your supervisor, rather general supervision is standard.
-You’ll need to work directly with your supervisor for between one and four hours for every 40 total hours of work experience.
-By the end of residency, you’ll need a total of 100 hours working directly with your supervisor.
+You won’t always be working under your supervisor’s direct supervision.
+Rather, general supervision is standard.
+You’ll need to work directly with your supervisor for 1 to 4 hours for every 40 total hours of work experience.
+By the end of your supervised experience, you’ll need a total of 100 hours working directly with your supervisor.
 This ensures your supervisor can make a fair assessment of your professional development and offer insightful guidance.

-Step 4: Complete Education Hours and Submit Your Application for Licensure
+Step 4: Complete Education Hours and Submit Your Application for Certification

 It takes the Board about 30 days to review and process applications.
 Once your application is approved, they’ll send you information regarding the next step: registering for your final exam.